-Bidders must make provision for capacity building and training of DWS officials or interns in technical aspects of environmental assessment to be undertaken as part of this EIA Study.
+Bidders must make provision for Capacity Building and Training of DWS officials and interns in technical and legal aspects of environmental assessment forming part of scope of this EIA Study.
 The content of the capacity building programme will be developed by the appointed PSP in consultation with the DWS Project Manager.

-The capacity building of DWS officials/interns may involve secondment to the appointed PSP for certain portions of the EIA Study to gain practical experience.
-The cost to the PSP would be for time required to mentor these officials and the provision of office space and other resources.
-Bidders should confirm in their Technical Proposal compliance with this requirement.
+The capacity building of DWS officials and interns may involve secondment to the appointed PSP for certain elements of the EIA Study to gain practical experience.
+The cost to the PSP is limited to the time required to mentor these officials and the provision of office space and other studyrelated resources.
+Bidders must confirm compliance with this requirement in the Technical Proposal.

-Another aspect of training is the presentation of one-day workshops to present selected technical aspects of the EIA Study to DWS officials.
-These workshops can be accredited with SACNASP and ECSA to enable scientists and engineers, respectively, to gain credits for Continuing Professional Development (CPD).
-Topics for such training workshops should be proposed in the Technical Proposal, but are subject to review in the course of the Study.
+Another form of training is the presentation of one-day workshops presenting selected technical and legal aspects of the EIA Study to DWS officials.
+These workshops MUST be accredited with SACNASP and ECSA to enable participating scientists and engineers, respectively, to gain credits for Continuing Professional Development (CPD).
+The content of such training material should be presented in the Technical Proposal but is subject to review in due course.

-The Financial Proposal should make provision for secondment of three (3) officials for a cumulative period of six (6) months each and the presentation of two (2) one-day workshops.
-It is anticipated that one workshop will be presented in Cape Town and the other in Pretoria.
-The two workshops may however be combined if conducted virtually, depending on the preference of the DWS officials.
-In addition to preparation of the presentation, provision should be made for arranging for the venue, refreshments and lunch and registration for CPD accreditation with both SACNASP and ECSA.
+The Financial Proposal must make provision for secondment of three (3) officials for a cumulative period of six (6) months each and provision for presentation of two (2) one-day workshops.
+It is anticipated that one workshop will be presented in Cape Town and while another is presented in Pretoria.
+The two workshops may, however, be combined if conducted virtually, depending on the preference of the DWS officials.
+In addition to preparation of the presentation material, provision must be made for arranging of the venue, refreshments and lunch and registration for CPD accreditation with both SACNASP and ECSA.